Skip to content

 Independent self-study

-In addition to contact time, you are expected to undertake around 8 hours of personal self-study per week.
-Typically, this will involve completing online activities, reading journal articles and books, working on teaching preparation, evaluation of teaching practice, undertaking research in the library and online, preparing coursework assignments, presentations and collaborative tasks.
+You are also expected to undertake independent study.
+Typically, this will involve completing tasks such as reading journal articles and books, working on teaching preparation and evaluation of teaching practice, undertaking research in the library and online, preparing coursework assignments, maintaining an e-portfolio, presentations and collaborative tasks.

 Duration